hageinu2020/furima_28348/README.md

 ### Association
-- belongs_to :sales
+- belongs_to :sale
-- belongs_to :buys
+- has_one :buy
-- belongs_to :users
+- belongs_to :user